This is an active website for Jaamil Olwale Kosoko and an archival website for anonymous bodies.

-anonymous bodies is an interdisciplinary performance company co-directed by Kate Watson-Wallace and Jaamil Olawale Kosoko, based in New York and Philadelphia.
-As a collective, the two co-directors create work independently and collaboratively, creating an array of art projects, that range from solo performances in gallery settings, to larger performance installations on-site.
-It is a project-based company that collaborates with a diverse group of dancers, visual artists, musicians, stylists, and DJs.
+anonymous bodies is an interdisciplinary performance company co-directed by Kate Watson-Wallace and Jaamil Olawale Kosoko, based in Brooklyn, NY and Philadelphia, PA.
+As a collective, the co-directors create work independently and collaboratively, creating an array of art projects, that range from solo performances in gallery settings, to larger performance installations on-site.
+It is a project-based company that collaborates with a diverse group of artists.
 It draws upon the traditions of visual art, post-modern dance, site-specific study, conceptual and performance art, audience participation and public spectacle.
-Known for their creative use of ordinary space, anonymous bodies “has a gift for making pockets of space feel infinite.
-Wild imagination ruled.”
-(The New York Times)

 They have shown work at venues nationally, including: Danspace, Joyce SoHo, Movement Research, Dance Theater Workshop, Dance New Amsterdam, Gibney Dance Center, Harlem Stage at The Gatehouse, Art Basel Miami, Miami Theater Center, Fringe Arts, The Yard, Dance Place, ODC Dance, Velocity Dance Center, Kelly Strayhorn Theater, Bryn Mawr College Performing Arts Series, The Kimmel Center, Philadelphia Dance Projects, .